Home

 The roads in the Pratunam area are virtually choked with traffic all day round.
 With the completion of the Platinum Shopping Complex and Condominium, the traffic situation in Pratunam could only get worse.

-There are 27 Bangkok hotels at or near the Pratunam junction.
+Most of the hotels in Pratunam are at or near the Pratunam junction.
 With the exception of two 5 star hotels, Pullman Bangkok King Power and Siam City Hotel, the rest are 3 - 4 star hotels and cheap budget hotels.

 Some of the hotels in Pratunam have adopted this well-known name, like Amari Watergate Hotel, Grand Diamond Pratunam Hotel and Pratunam Park Hotel.